luisrecuenco/LRTVDBAPIClient/README.md

 * Get all the TV Show actors information.
 * Update a lists of shows.
 * Persist/retrieve a list of shows to/from disk.
-* Support for every language TVDB is able to handle.
+* Support for every TVDB language.

 ## Install

 1. **Using CocoaPods**

-  Add the following line to your Podfile:
+  Add LRTVDBAPIClient to your Podfile:

   ```
   platform :ios, "5.1"